xdmushui/partner-center-sdk/develop/agreement-metadata-resources.md

 # Agreement metadata resources

-**Applies to:**

-- Partner Center
+**Applies to**: Partner Center

+**Does not apply to**: Partner Center operated by 21Vianet | Partner Center for Microsoft Cloud Germany | Partner Center for Microsoft Cloud for US Government

-The **AgreementMetaData** resource is currently supported by Partner Center only in the *Microsoft public cloud*.
-This resource isn't applicable to:
+The **AgreementMetaData** resource is currently supported by Partner Center only in the Microsoft public cloud.

-- Partner Center operated by 21Vianet
-- Partner Center for Microsoft Cloud Germany
-- Partner Center for Microsoft Cloud for US Government

 The **AgreementMetaData** collection provides metadata about all the agreement types.
 Partners can use this collection to provide confirmation of customer acceptance of agreements.
 The **AgreementMetaData** collection returns metadata for both agreement types (**Microsoft Cloud Agreement** and **Microsoft Customer Agreement**).